The Slow Demise of Barnes & Noble - Slashdot

 There is something pleasing about being able to walk into a Barnes and Noble and look through physical books.
 Pick them up, leaf through them and make a purchase decision.
 Back when it was a war between Borders and B&N, B&N won handily with its quieter, classier atmosphere.
 HOWEVER - their pricing model is all kinds of messed up.
 They will not honor their internet price at their stores for local pickup.
 In this day and age, that is ass-backwards.
 To maintain relevance, they absolutely need to

-The Problem with Brick and Mortar Bookstores (Score:3)
+The Problem with Brick and Mortar Bookstores (Score:4, Interesting)

 There's so many books that they can only possibly stock a tiny percentage of them in the store.
 Unless I'm going to by some just out best-seller, it's unlikely the book I want is going to be there.